Karimi-Lab/inucs/README.md

 ------
 ## 3 Algorithms

 Given that the input data for `inucs` is expected to be very large, it is quite important to take the required time and space of the underlying algorithms very carefully.
-For the sake of brevity, here we focus on the algorithms used in the most important parts of `inucs`, which make the program both [efficient](#34-efficiency) and [scalable](#35-scalability), allowing it to deal with very larger datasets.
+For the sake of brevity, here we focus only on the algorithms used in the most important parts of `inucs`, which make the program both [efficient](#34-efficiency) and [scalable](#35-scalability), allowing it to deal with very larger datasets.

 ### 3.1 Input Data Structure